DBProductions/key-value-database-playground/README.md

     # lua script
     uv run python lua.py

+BullMQ is a fast and robust queue system, where a queue is list of jobs and workers receiving the jobs.

+    bun bullmq_queue.py
+    bun bullmq_worker.py

 ### JavaScript
 The JavaScript clients are based on [redis](https://www.npmjs.com/package/redis) and [BullMQ](https://docs.bullmq.io/).
 You can use `node`, `deno` or `bun` to run the scripts, `deno` needs `--allow-net` for the `run` command.